Lund University – Central European University – University of the Aegean – University of Manchester

 The European Commission’s Erasmus Mundus Joint Masters (EMJM) scholarships are offered to outstanding students from both within and outside Europe.
 The scholarships cover travel, visa, installation and subsistence costs for the whole duration of the programme.
 (Further details at mespom.eu/finances).

 MESPOM invites applicants from all countries.
-Successful applicants must have a good first degree (a Bachelor or analogue) in a subject related to environmental sciences, policy or management, in the natural or social sciences, engineering or management.
+Successful applicants must have a good first degree (3.5 GPA or above, a Bachelor or analogue) in a subject related to environmental sciences, policy or management, in the natural or social sciences, engineering or management.
 Candidates with other first degrees will also be considered if they show commitment to environmental challenges, usually through voluntary or professional work.
 All applicants should demonstrate proficiency in English.
 Admission to MESPOM is highly competitive and is based on the academic and intellectual excellence of applicants as well as their motivation and prior experience.

 More information on the eligibility and application process can be found here.